-Our air-conditioned, indoor meeting space was built in 2007.
+Beit Am | Our air-conditioned, indoor meeting space was built in 2007.
 The Beit Am can be utilized for any size, from small group instruction to a place to house our entire camp on a rainy afternoon.
-On good weather days, the Beit Am is used for modern dance.
+On good weather days, the Beit Am is used for dance.

-Our arts and crafts room is a room of creation and imagination.
-Our art staff works incredibly hard to create unique and exciting arts projects, and helps our campers feel proud of their work.
+Arts and Crafts | The place for creation and imagination.
+Our art staff works hard to create unique and exciting art projects from painting and drawing to ceramics, and helps our campers feel proud of their work.
 The arts and crafts room doubles as an indoor space when it rains.

 Outdoor Sanctuary Our Outdoor Sanctuary is the spiritual center of our camp.
 This is where camp gathers daily for morning t'filah, as well as Shabbat celebrations on Friday nights and Saturday mornings.
 The Outdoor Sanctuary is also a place where significant moments of camp occur, such as opening ceremonies during which we pass or unroll our sacred Torah

 Lake Our lakefront is the at the heart of the Crane Lake experience, where we teach sailing, canoeing, kayaking, and waterski and play on our expansive inflatable water playground!
 The lake is also the site for cherished traditions such as our closing ceremonies.